szilamer007/RangemanSync/README.md

 # RangemanSync
-This is a custom built Casio GPR-B1000 sync application that has GPX export and OpenStreetMap based maps
+This is a custom built Casio GPR-B1000 sync application that has GPX export and OpenStreetMap based maps.

 ## Installation
 Just use the latest APK file on the releases page.